Nusra Front says U.S.-led air strikes in Syria will fail

 "You should protect yourselves from this war by standing against the decisions of your rulers and stop them from bringing you the woes (of war)," he said.

 The United States has been carrying out strikes against Islamic State fighters in Iraq since Aug.
 8. It opened a new front on Sept.
-23, attacking militants in neighbouring Syria.
+23, attacking militants in neighboring Syria.

 Washington says the campaign, backed to varying degrees by Arab and Western allies, is aimed at "degrading and destroying" militants who have captured swathes of both Iraq and Syria.